Foreign Correspondents' Club

+In 1888 the Foreign Press Association was founded in London.

 Cambodia

 The Foreign Correspondents' Club in Phnom Penh, capital of Cambodia, is a public bar and restaurant along the Tonle Sap river, not far from the conjunction with the Mekong river.
 It is often referred to as "the FCC," or just simply "the F."

 The FCC in Phnom Penh is a for-profit restaurant, not a membership club for journalists.
 Members from reciprocal clubs get a 10% discount on food and drinks.

 China

-China has three foreign correspondents' clubs, based in Beijing, Shanghai and Hong Kong.
+China has three foreign correspondents' clubs, based in Beijing, Shanghai, and Hong Kong.

 Beijing

 The Foreign Correspondents' Club of China was established in Beijing in 1981.
 The objectives of the club are to promote friendship and professional exchange among foreign correspondents stationed in China, to promote professionalism in journalism and to defend the ideals of freedom of the press and the free exchange of information.
 It holds several speaking and social events each month, and conducts an annual Working Conditions Survey of its members.